micronDLA/SDK/docs/Codes.md

 **blockingmode**: default is 1.
 1 ie_getresult will wait for hardware to finish.
 0 will return immediately with an error, if hardware did not finish.

-**max_instr**: set a bound for the maximum number of FWDNXT inference engine instructions to be generated.
+**max_instr**: set a bound for the maximum number of Micron DLA hardware instructions to be generated.
 If this option is set, then instructions will be placed before data.
 Note: If the amount of data (input, output and weights) stored in memory exceeds 4GB, then this option must be set.

 ## GetInfo